ABCD-STUDY/analysis-nda/notebooks/general/merge_data.md

 ### Notes

 NDA data is shared as numerical columns even if the data represented in the columns is categorical.
 As an extreme case values '0' and '1' for example might represent in one spreadsheet the categories 'Yes' and 'No', in another spreadsheet they might represent 'No' and 'Yes'.
 The respective NDA data dictionary will let the user know what coding was used (see Notes column).

+See the [categorical_extension script](notebooks/general/categorical_extension.md) on how to convert the appropriate numerical columns from NDA into categorical/factor variables.